i05nagai/memorandum/language/english_speaking.md

         * employees need to be proavtive about hteir workplace rights
     * Companies without clear testing strategies are going to spend more time reactively fixing issues instead of proactively adding value with new customer features.
 * incur
+    * to experience sth bad as a result of actions you have taken
+        * we incurred heavy expenses to repair the poor work done by the builder
     * If you are continuouslly wasting time by using inefficient tools, opportunity cost is incurred by both you and your organization
     * The play has incurred the wrath/anger of both audiences and critics
     * incur debts/fines/bills
+    * to be made to lose money or have to pay a charge
+        * incur a charge
 * vibe
     * There is a positve vibe,adn employees feel a sens of security
     * I just don't get a real good vibe